Krzysztofe/godziny/README.md

 ## Do do
-* Throttling on dragg and dropp components
+* Fast tile movement on dragg and dropp componentscan cause issues with data transmission.
+To address this, it is necessary to implement JS throttling, which helps regulate the data transfer rate and resolve the problem.
 * Validation on hours input type number in heder month panel
 * Styles in settings panel
 * Full TypeScript types